Canadian Q3 GDP slows to annualized 1.3% after strong second quarter gain

 By Kelsey Johnson

-OTTAWA, Nov 29 (Reuters) - The Canadian economy expanded at an annualized rate of 1.3% in the third quarter on higher business investment and increased household spending, official data showed on Friday, and nearly echoing analysts' expectations ahead of next week's Bank of Canada rate decision.
+OTTAWA, Nov 29 (Reuters) - Canadian economic growth slowed to an annualized rate of 1.3% in the third quarter on lower exports, official data showed on Friday, coming slightly ahead of analysts' expectations before next week's Bank of Canada rate decision.

-Friday's data came in below the revised 1.5% forecast by the Bank of Canada in October but was slightly higher than the 1.2% predicted by analysts in a Reuters poll.

-"Overall, it's very close to expectations," said Doug Porter, chief economist at BMO Capital markets, adding the data was "ever so slightly on the soft side of what we were looking for, but certainly not enough to really move the needle in terms of the policy outlook."

-The Bank of Canada had initially forecast a 1.3% gain in July but boosted that forecast following a stronger-than-expected second-quarter jump.
-The Canadian central bank has held rates steady for more than a year even as many of its counterparts, including the U.S. Federal Reserve, have eased.

-Money markets are expecting the central bank to hold rates steady at 1.75% again in December, while a Reuters poll released on Tuesday found a slim majority of more than 30 economists now expect the Bank of Canada to hold rates through to the end of next year.
+Friday's data matched a Bank of Canada forecast from October and the market is expecting the central bank to keep rates steady at 1.75%.
 BOCWATCH

+"The headlines are bang on expectations but below the surface there is plenty to be optimistic about," said Adam Button, chief currency analyst at Forexlive, noting the stronger real estate sector and higher consumer spending.

+A Reuters poll released on Tuesday found a slim majority of economists now expect the overnight rate to hold through to the end of 2020.
+BOCWATCH

+But analysts cautioned there is a downside risk to fourth quarter growth.

+Recent strikes at General Motors GM.N in the United States and an eight-day work stoppage a Canada's largest railway, Canadian National Railway Co.
+CNR.TO could "temporarily dampen growth a bit more than expected in Q4," BMO's Doug Porter said in an interview.

 Gross domestic product in September grew 0.1%, Statscan said, on gains in both the services- and goods- producing sectors, matching analysts expectations as well as the 0.1% increase seen in August.